ReViSE-EuroSpaceCenter/ReViSE-frontend/docs/CONTRIBUTING.md

 - If you corrected a bug, add a test
 - The check must pass

+A non-blaming approach will be applied to avoid conflict and allow open, respectful communication and more focus on root cause analysis.

 Thanks for helping improve the project!